kulupu-Majuna/yahoo/README.md

 ## Building
 This repo is structured as a jekyll website, you'll be able to view it on github pages.

-To host the site locally, just install jekyll, download the code, and run `jekyll serve` from the folder containing this README.
+To host the site locally, make sure you have ruby installed then run `bundle install` and `bundle exec jekyll serve` from the folder containing this README.

 ## File Structure